 Artist Statement

-Painting in oil, I reflect on emotional nuance and what lies beneath the surface of the everyday.
-Paintings reveal quiet feminine strength, tenderness, shared values and solidarity: expressed through community and understated resistance.
+Painting in oil, I reflect on what lies beneath the surface.
+Paintings reveal a quiet feminine strength, tenderness, shared values and solidarity: expressed through community and understated resistance.

 Rooted in an archival mindset with a reverence for drawing, my work seeks a balance between stillness and fluidity.
 A subtle sense of disquiet often runs through the work, a quiet liberation that offers both an entry and an exit point, for viewer and artist alike.